isaacjia/Tileseq_alignment_free_pipeline/README.md

-# Tools and Dependencies
+## bbmerge and cutadapt are needed for reads merging and tileseq read adapter trimming

-# use bbmerge for tileseq
+## use bbmerge for tileseq read merge
-#  this will merge tileseq reads, only for perfect overlapped reads
+##  this will merge tileseq reads, only for perfect overlapped reads

+### first set up path, specific to each miseq run
 ```
 export fqt_out=/nfs/kitzman2/jacob/proj/shared_run_splitting/miseqm_20180928/fqt_out/
 export pfx=${fqt_out}tileseq